 - Stonewalling – Stonewalling is frequently associated with flooding, a physiological state where a person is so upset that they literally shut down emotionally and communicatively.
 They will just withdraw from the conversation, not make eye contact, and may specifically look down and to the left.
 When we check their vital signs, we see increased pulse rate, among other things.

-Nine practices that lead to healthy relationships (Elements of the Sound Relationship House):
+Nine practices that lead to healthy relationships:

 - Knowing one another – Know the small details about each other